-Specialising in industrial design, fashion design and textile design, communication design, digital design or spatial design, you will work on interdisciplinary projects.
-Implementing creative research strategies, and continuing to develop expertise in your chosen field, you will contribute to a vibrant, collaborative design culture.
+You can specialise in industrial design, fashion design and textile design, communication design, digital design or spatial design, and will work on interdisciplinary design projects.
+You'll research a topic of your interest, and continue to develop expertise in your chosen field of design.

 Explore how communication design can transform and enrich human experience.
 You develop expertise in analysing, researching and applying master's level thinking and design practice in a range areas, including visual language, information design, wayfinding, typographic design, interactive and augmented design, layout, social media and web-based design propositions.